shui1/confidential-computing-zoo/documents/readthedoc/docs/source/Solutions/tdx-hfl/tdx-hfl.md

 mount /dev/mapper/model /root/model
 ```

-Finally, the decrypted model file is obtained on the trusted node:
+The decrypted model files can now be obtained on the trusted node:

 ```shell
 ls /root/model